eliza411/testkitchen/event_calendar/event_calendar.rst

 #. (•) Provide default value
 #.
 Type: Taxonomy term ID from URL <- Choose from the select list.
 #. [ ] Uncheck Load default filter from term page
 #.
 Click Add (This Display).
-Note: If the button says Apply (all displays), you missed Step 1.
+Note: If the button says Apply (all displays), you missed step 1.
 You can make that change now.

 .. container:: question